Tran-Dac-Thuong/springboot-hosting/README.md

 ## In Mysql (Xampp)

-Run the attached pillow_mart.sql file to create a database named e_commerce_springboot with available data.
+Open Mysql (Xampp) and run the attached pillow_mart.sql file to create a database named e_commerce_springboot with available data.